Skip to main content

 2

-Engage with transdisciplinary research, landscape, humanities and architectural theories and practices with environmental concerns.
+Engage with transdisciplinary research, architectural and landscape theories and practices with environmental concerns.

 3